Where is Cape Verde?

 Its ISO code is CV.

 Cape Verde has a mean elevation of 0 m above sea level.
-Its lowest elevation is Atlantic Ocean.
-Its highest elevation is Mt.
-Fogo (a volcano on Fogo Island) which is 2,829m above tall.

 It has a temperate climate with warm, dry summers filled with sporadic precipitation.
 Its terrain is steep, rugged, rocky, and volcanic.